segabl/pd2-chaos-mod/README.md

 Increases the amount of special enemies

 **Special Upgrade**
-Changes all special enemies to Bulldozers while keeping their original special ability
+Changes all special enemies to Bulldozers while keeping their original behaviour

 **Speedrun**
 Speeds up game time